+Place the receiver/stimulator skin side up in the bone recess, with the implant coil in the subperiosteal or pericranial pocket between the tie-down holes.

+For information on correct implant orientation see Device description on page 30.

+To avoid damage, do not bend the implant coil.

-- 1. Place the receiver/stimulator skin side up in the bone recess, with the implant coil in the subperiosteal/pericranial pocket between the tie-down holes. - For information on correct implant orientation see Device description on page 32. - 2.
-Place the electrode lead in the centre of the channel. - 3.
-Secure the receiver/stimulator with a single suture, using a non-absorbable synthetic material.
+- 2. Place the electrode lead in the centre of the channel. - 3 Secure the receiver/stimulator with a single suture, using a nonabsorbable synthetic material.